Lock-in amplifier: Basic principles

 where $V_\text{sig}$ is the signal amplitude at the reference frequency, and $\theta$ is the phase difference between the signal and reference.

-Many applications of the lock-in amplifier only require recovering the signal amplitude rather than relative phase to the reference signal.
+Many applications of the lock-in amplifier require recovering only the signal amplitude rather than relative phase to the reference signal.
 For a simple so called single-phase lock-in-amplifier the phase difference is adjusted (usually manually) to zero to get the full signal.

 More advanced, so called two-phase lock-in-amplifiers have a second detector, doing the same calculation as before, but with an additional 90° phase shift.
 Thus one has two outputs: $X = V_\text{sig} \cos\theta$ is called the "in-phase" component, and $Y = V_\text{sig} \sin\theta$ the "quadrature" component.
 These two quantities represent the signal as a vector relative to the lock-in reference oscillator.
 By computing the magnitude (R) of the signal vector, the phase dependency is removed: